Skip Navigation Tag der Via Sacra am 07.09.2024

 • St. Peter's Cathedral in Bautzen - the oldest and largest simultaneous church in Germany

-• the easternmost vineyard in the country in the Cistercian monastery of St. Marienthal
+• the easternmost vineyard in Germany in the Cistercian monastery of St. Marienthal

 • the Český Dub/Bohemian Aicha monastery with the only preserved early medieval memorial in northern Bohemia